ErrorUsernameTaken/errorusernametaken.github.io/README.md

 It's a website.

-todo: change links to pure white, change website title
+todo: change links to pure white